grafana/pyroscope/docs/sources/configure-server/reference-configuration-parameters/index.md

 # disable.
 # CLI flag: -compactor.partial-block-deletion-delay
 [compactor_partial_block_deletion_delay: <duration> | default = 1d]

+# If enabled, the compactor will downsample profiles in blocks at compaction
+# level 3 and above.
+The original profiles are also kept.
+# CLI flag: -compactor.compactor-downsampler-enabled
+[compactor_downsampler_enabled: <boolean> | default = false]

 # S3 server-side encryption type.
 Required to enable server-side encryption
 # overrides for a specific tenant.
 If not set, the default S3 client settings